yaya2devops/cloudboost/README.md

  A project to help people crash that certification, built on NextJs, containing notes of mine about my cloud journey from blogs, documentations & personal experience.

- **The platform has the examinations below with the intent of constantly improving and and appending more beneficial content for the community.**
+ **The platform has the examinations below with the intent of constantly improving and appending more beneficial content for the community.**
  - AZ-900
  - DP-900
  - AI-900